rockstreamgirl/schoolstore/README.md

 TODO:

-1. Add loop to the entire program, and check for “end”
+1. Add loop to the entire program,
-2. Add loop for error
+2. Add loop for error / multiple items in an order
 3. Add decimal points for currency values